 Traditional Housing Types Allowed in Most Neighborhoods

-Additionally, by June 30, 2022, Oregon's large cities (with population over 25,000) and cities in the Portland Metro region, must allow duplexes, triplexes, fourplexes, cottage clusters, and townhouses in residential areas.
-These housing types can be more affordable and meet the housing needs of many younger people, older people, and people who work hard but can’t afford a large, detached house of their own.
+Additionally, by June 30, 2022, Oregon's large cities (with population over 25,000) and cities in the Portland Metro region, must allow duplexes, triplexes, quadplexes, cottage clusters, and townhouses in residential areas.
+These housing types can be more affordable and meet the housing needs of many younger people, older people, and people who work hard but can't afford a large, detached house of their own.

 Cities Can Set Siting and Design Requirements

 Cities will continue to be able to set reasonable siting and design requirements on all houses built in residential zones.
 They are also able to make sure that new housing is built with adequate infrastructure such as water, sewer, and roads.
-Cities are required to provide supporting infrastructure and the law directs DLCD to help cities figure out their infrastructure gaps.
+Cities are required to provide supporting infrastructure and the law directs DLCD to help cities figure out how to address their infrastructure gaps.